Canton of Schaffhausen: Geography

 Schaffhausen is the northernmost canton of Switzerland and lies almost entirely on the right bank of the Rhine, with only part of Stein am Rhein on the left bank.
 It lies west of Lake Constance and has an area of 298 km2.
 Much of the canton is productive agricultural land, with 134.4 km2 (about 45%) of the canton used for agriculture while an additional 128.7 km2 (about 43%) is wooded.
 Most of the rest of the canton, 31.8 km2 (about 10%), is developed, while only 3.8 km2 (1.3%) of the canton is unproductive (rivers, lakes or mountains).

 The canton's territory is divided into three non-contiguous segments where German territory reaches the Rhine.
-The large central part, which includes the capital Schaffhausen, in turn partially (along with territory of two neighbouring cantons, separates the German exclave of Büsingen am Hochrhein from the rest of Germany.
+The large central part, which includes the capital Schaffhausen, in turn partially (along with territory of two neighbouring cantons) separates the German exclave of Büsingen am Hochrhein from the rest of Germany.
 The small exclave of Rüdlingen-Buchberg lies to the southwest, and the third part contains Ramsen and Stein am Rhein to the east.
 With the exception of Vor der Brugg, part of Stein am Rhein, all three segments are separated from the rest of Switzerland by the Rhine.

-The canton of Schaffhausen is bordered by the Swiss cantons of Zurich and Thurgau, as well as the German districts of Waldshut, Schwarzwald-Baar-Kreis and Konstanz, Baden-Württemberg.
+The canton of Schaffhausen is bordered by the Swiss cantons of Zürich and Thurgau, as well as the German districts of Waldshut, Schwarzwald-Baar-Kreis and Konstanz, Baden-Württemberg.

 Most of the canton lies on a plateau dominated by the Hoher Randen.
 The summit of this mountain is at 912 m.
 The slopes of the mountain are gentle towards the south where it reaches the Rhine valley.
 Short and narrow valleys intersect these gentle slopes.
 The Klettgau is one such valley.

 The Rhine Falls are the largest waterfalls in Europe and lie on the border of the cantons of Schaffhausen and Zürich.